 X98 Continuing Registration – used at the graduate level for registration after completion of all course requirements, including thesis or capstone project; required during the semester of the oral defense examination.
 Enrollment may not be used to fulfill degree credit requirements or financial aid minimum requirements.
 1-6 credits.

 X99 Continuing Studies – Courses numbered X99 are reserved for institution-wide assignment for Continuing Studies and Workshops.
 In most instances 499 is recommended for undergraduate level and 599 for graduate level.
 600 and 700 level will not be used.
-These courses have a different tuition rate.
+These courses have a different tuition rate and are generally not used to complete degree requirements without special permission.
 1-6 credits.

-X99 Thesis – used at the graduate level for research and writing of the master’s thesis under the supervision of the faculty chair and the thesis committee.
+X99 Thesis – used at the graduate level for research and writing of the master’s or doctoral thesis under the supervision of the faculty chair and the thesis committee.
 Used only at the 600 and 700 level.
 1-6 credits.

 Rationale